msharbaji/PhpSpreadSheetExample/PhpSpreadSheetExample/readme.md

 1. Column name that starts with # should not contain	any space.
 2. Column name that	ends with  * is a required column, means it must have a value.
-3. For each	file type, it should validate the header columns name and the amount of columns	it has ⋅⋅* For	example, Type_A file should	only contains 5 columns	and	the	header column name should be and follows the following order;
+3. For each	file type, it should validate the header columns name and the amount of columns	it has ⋅⋅* For	example, Type_A file should	only contains 5 columns	and	the	header column name should be and follows the following order
         1. Field_A*
         2. #Field_B
         3. Field_C